NiveenAlSmadi/reading-notes/web pages with CSS.md

 # SummaryCOLOR
+1)Every color on a computer screen is created by mixing amounts of red, green, and blue.
+To find the color you want, you can use a color picker.
+Understanding Color Computer monitors are made up of thousands of tiny squares called pixels (if you look very closely at your monitor you should be able to see them).

+2)The color of every pixel on the screen is expressed in terms of a mix of red, green, and blue — just like on a television screen.
 - Color not only brings your site to life, but also helps convey the mood and evokes reactions.
 - There are three ways to specify colors in CSS: RGB values, hex codes, and color names.
 - Color pickers can help you find the color you want.